Diocese of Boac: History

 In his book Estado geografico, topografico, estadistico, historico-religioso de la santa y apostolica provincial de S. Gregorio Magno, 1865, Felix de Huerta says that the first apostle to Marinduque was the Franciscan missionary Estevan Cruz, who planted the first cross in 1579 that paved the way for the evangelization of the people.
 The first visita was established in 1580 and it was called "Monserrat de Marinduque" (now Boac) with Alonzo Banol as its minister.
 In 1609 two other "visitas" were instituted, "San Juan de Marinduque" (now Sta.
 Cruz) and San Bernardo de Marinduque (now Gasan) with Pedro de Talavera and Juan Rosado as their first pastors, respectively.
-Later on, the Franciscans ceded the administration of the island to the Archbishop of Manila in 1613.
+The Franciscans ceded the administration of the island to the archbishop of Manila in 1613.

 The Jesuits in the Philippines 1581–1768, a book written by Horacio de la Costa, states that Archbishop Miguel Garcia Serrano of Manila entrusted the island of Marinduque to the care of the Society of Jesus in 1621.
-The Jesuits stayed in the province and founded the town of Boac on 8 December 1622 and later on the towns of Sta.
+The Jesuits stayed in the province and founded the town of Boac on 8 December 1622 and later the towns of Sta.
 Cruz and Gasan.
 By virtue of a Spanish royal decree dated 19 May 1864, the Augusti-nian Recollect Fathers took over the spiritual administration of Boac in exchange for the curacies they left behind to the hands of the Jesuit missionaries in Mindanao.

-Before the creation of the Diocese of Lipa by Pope Pius X, the island of Marinduque, since 14 August 1595 till 10 April 1910, belonged to Archdiocese of Manila.
+Before the creation of the Diocese of Lipa by Pope Pius X, the island of Marinduque, from 14 August 1595 until 10 April 1910, belonged to Archdiocese of Manila.
 When the Diocese of Lucena was created on 20 August 1950, Marinduque became a part of her.
-On 2 April 1977, by virtue of the apostolic bull "Cum Tempore Maturare" issued by Pope Paul VI, Marinduque was created as an independent diocese, called Diocese of Boac.
+On 2 April 1977, by virtue of the apostolic bull "Cum Tempore Maturare" issued by Pope Paul VI, Marinduque was created as an independent diocese, called the Diocese of Boac.

 On 10 May 1978, carried by the effect of the papal bull, the Diocese of Boac was canonically erected according to the Decretum Executorium signed by Bruno Torpigliani, the Apostolic Nuncio to the Philippines.
-Rafael M. Lim, the former Bishop of Laoag since 1971 and a native of Boac, was appointed on 26 January 1978 by Paul VI as the first bishop of the new diocese.
+Rafael M. Lim, the former bishop of Laoag since 1971 and a native of Boac, was appointed on 26 January 1978 by Paul VI as the first bishop of the new diocese.